-Throughout this process, electricity will continue to be supplied to customers of Bright until 13 February when they will be switched automatically to Power NI.
+Throughout this process, electricity has continued to be supplied to customers of Bright.
+Customers have now been automatically switched to Power NI.

 Who is affected?

 Customers affected are those who, up to Saturday 12 February 2022, received an electricity supply from Bright.